Executor Plugins

 - Only

 sequence, the download time is paid directly by that request. - Overwriting a local file does not apply automatically.
-If you only need file-backed providers to pick up the new data, prefer chaining
+For file-backed providers that only need to pick up new data, prefer chaining

 reload_provider; ifconfig.yaml, dependency topology, or the plugin list changed too, usereload.